ljdursi/go-model-service/README.md

   * Into your go environment with
   `$ go get github.com/CanDIG/go-model-service`
   (installation directory will be `$GOPATH/src`).
-6. In the root directory of this project (ie. the directory where `Gopkg.lock`, `Gopkg.toml`, and `vendor` are found), run `$ dep ensure` to install all project import dependencies in the `vendor` directory.
+6. In the root directory of this project (ie. the directory where `Gopkg.lock` and `Gopkg.toml` are found), run `$ dep ensure` to install all project import dependencies in the new `vendor` directory.

 ## Running The Service